For most people, a house will be the most important and expensive asset they will ever own.

 Pick out the faults and anything else wrong with the property even if it really is your dream home.

-When you have had your offer accepted and your conveyancer and mortgage broker has given you the go ahead, you can then sign the contract of sale and pay a holding deposit.
+When you have had your offer accepted and your conveyancer and mortgage broker have given you the go-ahead, you can then sign the contract of sale and pay a holding deposit.

 The cooling-off period for property sales varies across Australia but the legal standard for each is as follows:

 - SA – 2 business days